calaca/reactnd-project-readable-starter/README.md

 * [React Router](https://github.com/ReactTraining/react-router) - Declarative routing for React
 * [Redux](https://redux.js.org/) - Redux is a predictable state container for JavaScript apps
 * [react-redux](https://github.com/reactjs/react-redux) - Official React bindings for Redux
+* [Heroku](https://www.heroku.com/) - Platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud

 ## Contributing